 Leek, pea, and watercress soup

 Leeks are high in antioxidants and very versatile.
 They’re great in pies and tarts, stews and casseroles, and pasta and risotto.
-But they’re also a staple in soups – and leek, pea and watercress soup is a fabulous dish to make in spring.
+But they’re also a staple in soups – and the leek, pea and watercress version is a fabulous dish to make in spring.

 This vibrant green soup is tasty, healthy, and very low in calories and fat, so it’s a great choice if you’re watching your weight.
 It’s also a simple yet impressive starter for a dinner party.

-The great thing about this soup is that when leeks go out of season, you can make a more summery alternative, with just peas and watercress.
-Creamy yet peppery watercress pairs perfectly with sweet peas – and this soup is great served hot or chilled, which makes it even more versatile, and well suited for warmer days.
+The great thing about this soup is that when leeks go out of season, you can make a summery alternative, with just peas and watercress.
+This soup is great served hot or chilled, making it even more versatile and well-suited for warmer days.

-Once you’ve cooked your soup, add some lemon juice and zest to add a zingy twist.
+Once you’ve cooked your soup, add some lemon juice and zest for a zingy twist.
 Then, ladle into bowls and top with chopped parsley, a few fronds of watercress, and a drizzle of olive oil.
-Stir through some sour cream or crème fraîche – or a dairy-free alternative – and serve with some optional crusty bread.
+Stir through some sour cream or crème fraîche – or a dairy alternative – and serve with (optional) crusty bread.

 To make leek, pea and watercress soup, try this recipe from BBC Good Food.